KMI-KPZ/geo-L/README.md

 The distance_within measure needs a threshold to work.

 ## Run
-geoLIMES can be run from the command line or as server with a Rest API.
+Geo-L can be run from the command line or as server with a Rest API.

 ### Command line

-To run geoLIMES from the command line, a config file and a database config file are needed.
+To run geo-L from the command line, a config file and a database config file are needed.
 Example configs are in the configs folder.
 (Also see README in configs folder)
 ```bash
 python main.py -c config.json -d postgresql_config.json
 ```